 The most obvious ways to find and diagnose model problems are to watch the animation and to examine the output results.
-Unexpected results are not a problem - they are a primary reason for doing a simulation.
+Unexpected results are not a problem - they indicate the learning that is a primary reason for doing a simulation.
 Unexplainable results are a problem.
 When the model generates an unexpected result, you need to use all your available tools to find the explanation.
-In some cases that might lead to discovery of a bug that must be fixed.
+In some cases that might lead to discovery of a model bug that must be fixed.
 In other cases it leads to an "ah-ha" moment - a flash of enlightenment about how a complex system works.